 Keeping all students safe is of paramount importance.
-The District employs a comprehensive approach to school safety that includes:

-- Social emotional learning and prevention
+- Social emotional learning, services and supports

-- Emergency preparedness, response and recovery
+- Emergency preparedness, plans and training

 - School facility and system improvements focused on safety and security